Internet real-name system in China: History

-Proposal to ban anonymity in civil society
+Proposals to ban anonymity

 The origin of the proposed ban on anonymity in mainland China is generally believed to be the proposal made by Li Xiguang, a journalism professor at Tsinghua University, in 2002, when he talked about journalism reform in the South, that "the Chinese National People's Congress should ban anyone from being anonymous online".
-He argued that the Internet should be strictly protected by copyright and intellectual property rights, and that "at the same time, online writing should be legally responsible," and that "including traditional media, we should promote the use of real names, not pseudonyms... publishing under pseudonyms is irresponsible to the public. ".
+He argued that the Internet should be strictly protected by copyright and intellectual property rights, and that "at the same time, online writing should be legally responsible," and that "including traditional media, we should promote the use of real names, not pseudonyms... publishing under pseudonyms is irresponsible to the public."

 His remarks caused an uproar on the Internet and became known as the "Li Xiguang incident".
 Although there was a period of heated debate, no corresponding measures were subsequently introduced and the matter was left unresolved.
 Afterwards, Li Xiguang himself said that he had lost interest in the topic of real names on the Internet, and that "banning online anonymity is very unrealistic and not legally or technically feasible."

-The Chinese government's implementation of an online real-name system

-In 2012, the Standing Committee of the National People's Congress (NPC) of China adopted the Decision of the NPC Standing Committee on Strengthening the Protection of Internet Information.
-The decision requires limited online real names, i.e., service providers require users to provide identity information when they "provide website access services, go through network entry procedures for fixed-line and cell phones, or provide information distribution services for users.
-On March 16, 2012, Sina, Sohu, NetEase and Tencent officially implemented the real name system for microblogs.